PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Study Content/DataScience/DescriptiveAnalyses.md

 If you get stuck, first ask your peers and then us.
 We're available from 9:00 to 17:00 as usual.

 ## 3) Mock-Assignment
+Create an R script called "MeanMockAssessment" for this excercise.

 A) Quick exercise:
 Now calculate the mean using (R as) a calculator.
 Open R-studio and run the following code: